LaunchCodeEducation/html-me-something/README.md

 nothing to commit, working directory clean
 ```

-If you don't, make sure you're in the correct directory (use `pwd`), retrace your steps through the instructions above.
+If you don't, make sure you're in the correct directory (use `pwd`), and then retrace your steps through the instructions above.

 A few more steps and we'll be ready to go: